rjmatthews62/MooCoder/README.md

 This also acts as a simple mush client.

 ### Usage:
-  Settings->Connect to a mush server.
+  Settings->Connect to a moo server.

  Once logged in (as a programmer) use "Dump" on an object to load all the verbs into separate editable tabs.
 This can then be edited, and sent back to the MOO server to compile.